s-yadav/contextMenu.js/README.md

   </tr>
   <tr>
     <td>refresh</td>
-    <td>If new&nbsp;trigger with specific selector is added, this method is used to initialize context menu on that element.</td>
+    <td>If new trigger with specific selector is added, this method is used to initialize context menu on those newly added elements.</td>
   </tr>
   <tr>
     <td>destroy</td>